amit-g/GreasemonkeyUserscripts/TOIReadability/README.md

 Times of India Readibility
 ==========================

-This is a Greasemonkey Userscript to mimic "Read Now" functionality on content pages.
+This is a Greasemonkey Userscript to mimic "Read Now" functionality of Readability.com on article pages.